 Now, for thoroughness, let’s compare this to what’s in the TimesTen database, using a Direct Database Request: OK, all looks good.
 But, is what we’ve aggregated into TimesTen matching what we’ve got in the source data on Oracle?
 Here was can use

 [...] ------------- Sending query to database named TimesTen aggregates WITH SAWITH0 AS (select distinct T1528.Sale_Amoun000000AD as c1, T1514.Month_YYYY000000D0 as c2 from SA_Month0000011E T1514, ag_sales_month T1528 [...]

 INACTIVE_SCHEMASto force the BI Server to ignore TimesTen entirely.
 We can see from the nqquery.log that OBI has now gone back to the Oracle source of the data:

 and the report shows that actually we have a problem in our data, since what’s on the source doesn’t match the aggregate: A Direct Database Request against Oracle confirms the data we’re seeing - we have a mismatch between our source and our aggregate: This is the kind of testing that it is crucial to perform.
 Without proper testing, problems may only come to light in specific reports or scenarios, because by the very nature of aggregate navigation working silently and hidden from the user.
-So this is the feature we can use to perform the testing, but below I demonstrate a much more flexible way that having to build multiple reports.

 [...] ------------- Sending query to database named orcl WITH SAWITH0 AS (select sum(T117.FCAST_SAL_AMT) as c1, T127.MONTH_YYYYMM as c2 from GCBC_SALES.TIMES T127 /* Dim_TIMES */ , GCBC_SALES.SALES T117 /* Fact_SALES */ [...]